iandunn/compassionate-comments/readme.md

 Why do we have tools to check our spelling, but not to check if we're being kind to each other?

 This plugin checks the intent of a comment before it's submitted.
-If the author is being mean, it will encourage them to think twice, and give them a chance to rephrase their comment to be more kind before they submit it.
+If the author is being rude or disrespectful, it will encourage them to think twice, and give them a chance to rephrase their comment to be more kind before they submit it.

 Google's [Perspective API](https://www.perspectiveapi.com/) is used to determine the characteristics of the comment, which means that all comments will be sent to their servers for analysis.
+You can optionally request that they not store your comments for their future research.

 The inspiration for this comes from Tristan Harris' TED talk about [designing technology to reflect human values](https://www.youtube.com/watch?v=D55ctBYF3AY) and [ReThink](http://www.rethinkwords.com/).